emilitronic/Sequelizer/docs/commands/seqgen.md

 ---
 #  seqgen Command

+Sequelizer's `seqgen` subcommand creates physical signals from textual DNA sequences.

+ It can read sequences from FASTA/FASTQ files or generate random sequences (i.e., ACGT strings), and simulate the nanopore signals that would be produced when those sequences are processed by a nanopore sensor.

 ## Selecting reads
 Used the `--select` option to pick out the reads that you want to generate on (you only need quotes if you use special characters like spaces and *).
   1. Name pattern: `--select "6ea6609b"` or `--select 6ea6609b`